metamx/druid-cache-caffeine/README.md

 Druid Caffeine Cache
 --------------------

-A local cache implementation for Druid based on Caffeine
+A local cache implementation for Druid based on Caffeine.
+Requires a JRE with a fix for https://bugs.openjdk.java.net/browse/JDK-8078490

 # Versioning